 If you were fortunate enough to score a permit for The Wave, one of the first things you learn is that there is no “established” trail to The Wave.
 Even though the BLM supplies a detailed map of the hiking route to permit holders, basic map reading and route-finding skills are a definite plus.
 There are instances every year of people getting so hopelessly lost that they never see The Wave, or worse, require a costly search and rescue operation to get them back to safety, and civilization.
 Then there’s the matter of whether the House Rock Valley Road to the Wire Pass Trailhead is even passable at the time of your hike.
 Winter snowstorms and summer flash floods can turn the normally hard, compacted dirt road to sticky, wet clay, which has mired many a rental car over the years.
 Who needs all those variables to ruin what is likely to be your one and only chance to see The Wave?

-There are about a dozen tour outfitters authorized by the Bureau of Land Management (BLM) to conduct tours to Coyote Buttes North and its crown jewel, The Wave.
+There are over a dozen tour outfitters authorized by the Bureau of Land Management (BLM) to conduct tours to Coyote Buttes North and its crown jewel, The Wave.
 Our preferred tour partner is Kanab Tour Company.

 The reality is that with so many people trying for a permit to the Wave the odds are that you will not get one.
 Let us customize a tour that shows off the other little known formations in the area!